Tarmean/tarmean.github.io/branch_and_bound.md

 ## In Haskell

 To abstract over all this in Haskell we will use a monad transformer.
 We can express alternatives with the `Alternative` typeclass, `a <|> b`.
 Sequential steps naturally fit as a monad.
-The monad can keep track of the *slack* we have left - whenever we emit a cost we reduce the slack, once we reach `0` we can prune the current computation:
+The monad can keep track of the *slack* we have left - whenever we emit a cost we reduce the slack, once we go below `0` we can prune the current computation:

     newtype Bound s a = Bound { unBound :: StateT s [] a }
         deriving (Monad, Applicative, Alternative, Functor, MonadState s, MonadFail)